tmedwards/sugarcube-2/docs/core/macros.md

 #### History:

 * `v2.29.0`: Introduced.
+* `v2.36.0`: Fixed the `selected` keyword and added the `once` keyword.

 #### Arguments:

 ##### `<<cycle>>`

 * **`receiverName`:** The name of the variable to modify, which *must* be quoted—e.g., `"$foo"`.
 Object and array property references are also supported—e.g., `"$foo.bar"`, `"$foo['bar']"`, & `"$foo[0]"`.
+* **`once`:** (optional) Keyword, used to signify that the cycle should stop upon reaching the last option and deactivate itself.  **NOTE:** Since you likely want to start at the first option when using this keyword, you should either not select an option, so it defaults to the first, or, if you do, select the first option only.
 * **`autoselect`:** (optional) Keyword, used to signify that an option should be automatically selected as the cycle default based on the current value of the receiver variable.  **NOTE:** Automatic option selection will fail on non-primitive values—i.e., on arrays and objects.

 ##### `<<option>>`